How does learning work?

-This facilitates the long-term behaviour change.
+This facilitates long-term behavior change.
 One of the reasons workplace training programs fail is because participants are unable to apply what they have learned.
 Recent research 2 shows that micro-learning, or learning in bite-sized chunks, makes the transfer of learning from the classroom to the desk 17 % more efficient.

 Learning “little and often” allows trainees to engage with new information more deeply (50% more, according to research.
 By breaking down large amounts of training content into small chapters, you help the brain to process and retain that information better.
-It’s much easier to introduce small (or micro) learning moments to employees’ work context.
+It’s much easier to introduce small (or micro) learning moments to employees’ work contexts.

 - Flipped Learning is active learning

 - Learners have to do something during the learning process

 - Different learning spaces enable the deepening of learning results

 You will find more information about this topic in the “Flipped Learning Guide”.